 What it turned into was a disorganized mess of things that I just kept moving until “tomorrow and tomorrow” without having a clear plan or goals that I was trying to accomplish.

-An Overall Plan With A Printable Daily Planner Page
+An Overall Business Plan With A Printable Classic Daily Planner Pages

 I have always loved having little square checkboxes to use to check things off, but now that I am using more Bullet Journal techniques, I find that I love them even more!